 Given all of the following:

-the present situation around the Coronavirus (COVID-19) pandemic, the State of California and the Bay Area Counties’ Public Health orders, and the advice that people observe “social distancing guidelines” and/or work remotely when possible, I intend to conduct my psychotherapy practice utilizing Telehealth / TeleMental Health means.
+the ongoing situation around the Coronavirus (COVID-19) pandemic, the State of California and the Bay Area Counties’ Public Health guidelines and recommendations, and the advice that people observe “social distancing guidelines” and/or work remotely when possible, I intend to conduct my psychotherapy practice utilizing Telehealth / TeleMental Health means.
 I believe that the health and safety of you, those in your life, me, and those in my life are important.

 As a practical matter, please know that what this means is that we will meet utilizing Telehealth rather than meet in person.

 For Telehealth appointments, I use a HIPAA-compliant platform that can be accessed securely via a “client portal.”
 It is confidential and there is no recording of our session – just like an in-person session.